realyoterry/vidclip/README.md

     rateControl: { mode: 'crf', value: 18 }, // one of crf, cq, bitrate, and qp
     codec: 'libx264', // one of libx264, libx265, libvpx-vp9, h264_nvenc, hevc_nvenc, h264_qsv, hevc_qsv, and hev264_amf
     preset: 'fast', // one of placebo, veryslow, slower, slow, medium, fast, faster, veryfast, superfast, and ultrafast
-    pixelFormat: 'yuv420p', // one of yuv420p, yuv422p, yuv444p, rgb24, gray, and nv12
+    pixelFormat: 'yuv420p', // one of yuv420p, yuv422p, yuv444p, rgb24, gray, and nv12 (yuv420p highly recommended)
 });

 recorder.start({
-    stopAfter: 5, // how long for the recording to run });
+    stopAfter: 5, // how long for the recording to run (in seconds) });

 /* an alternative:
  *
  * setTimeout(() => {
- *    recorder.stop();
+ *    recorder.stop(); // forcefully stop by using SIGKILL
  * }, 5000);
 */
 ```